alex-rind/ts-playground/webpack4-bulma-fa/README.md

 * D3 dependency is obvious from `package.json`
 * building and starting is obvious from `package.json`
 * old-school way to include style and images from `dist` folder
+* [fontawesome-svg-core](https://fontawesome.com/how-to-use/on-the-web/advanced/svg-javascript-core) allows to include only few icons in the `bundle.js` (44k instead of 633k)

 ## Disadvantages